winglang/wing/docs/docs/04-standard-library/02-std/api-reference.md

 - *Type:* num

-returns the month of the local machine time or in utc (0 - 11).
+Returns the month of the local machine time or in utc (0 - 11).

 ---